EarthEdSTEM/earthed-iot-programs-tutorials/T_DHT11.md

 ## Step 8 Add the Extension
 Coding: Add the DHT11 sensor readings
 -------------------------------------
-While the DHT11 sensor readings can be added directly a string block, by placing the values in a variable, they can be used again in other sections of code.
+While the DHT11 sensor readings can be added directly to a string block, by placing the values in a variable, they can be used again in other sections of code.
 1. Place a ``||Variables:Set Temperature to||`` block above the Temperature string block you made previously.
 2. Click on the ``||Octopus||`` menu and then click ``||...More||``.
 3. Drag the ``||Value of dht11 temperature||`` block and put it in the ``||Variables:Set Temperature to ||`` placeholder.